olivia-creates/startups/startup_ideas/Metta.md

 - Corporate wellness partnerships; concierge partnerships (hotels/residential)
 - “Invite a friend” nights; seasonal ceremonies; member referral credits
 - Data‑driven programming (keep the hits; sunset the misses)

+#### Growth Plan

+- We’re at the cusp of a consciousness shift that will call for an ever‑growing offer of safe spaces to deepen mindfulness practices and build strong communities.
+- Franchise model: white‑labelled sites with all promotional material, clear guidelines and equipment for all events, with online training for facilitators
+- % commission for teachers and referral program for members
+- Online classes and virtual events to generate passive income
+- Partnership with mental health organizations

 ---